Will Ferrell, Kristin Wiig swap laughs for Lifetime drama

-LOS ANGELES Will Ferrell and Kristin Wiig are swapping their comedy talents for melodrama in Lifetime's upcoming parody film "A Deadly Adoption," as a trailer on Monday shows the duo getting entangled with a crazy pregnant woman.
+LOS ANGELES, June 15 Will Ferrell and Kristin Wiig are swapping their comedy talents for melodrama in Lifetime's upcoming parody film "A Deadly Adoption," as a trailer on Monday shows the duo getting entangled with a crazy pregnant woman.

 In "A Deadly Adoption," Ferrell and Wiig play a married couple who invite the pregnant mother of the baby they are adopting into their home, only the woman (Jessica Lowndes) seems to have sinister plans to make herself a more permanent member of the family (hint: watch out Kristin Wiig).